wealtherty/Cli/README.md

 - Officers who are third-party service providers, typically Nominee Directors and Secretaries, were ignored.
 - Unrecognised SIC Codes were ignored, eg 7260, 7499 and 8514.
 We can only assume that these codes were once valid but company records weren't updated when they become invalid.
 - Companies that are now dormant are moved to SIC Code 99999.
 Unfortunately, we're unable to determine what their original values were.
+- Progress Britain doesn't have a date_founded within OTT.